Beat the Devil

 Ralph Fiennes has enjoyed an extensive career in theatre, film and television as well as producing and directing film.
-He was last on stage at the National Theatre in Antony and Cleopatra.
+He was last on stage at The Bridge in David Hare’s Beat the Devil, directed by Nicholas Hytner, and recently toured in The Four Quartets which has a London run from 18 November 2021.
 Fiennes was previously directed by Hytner as Edmund in King Lear for the Royal Shakespeare Company.
-His many other theatre credits include Hamlet, Ivanov, Richard II and Coriolanus for the Almeida, The Master Builder, God of Carnage and Faith Healer.
+His many other theatre credits include Hamlet, Ivanov, Richard II and Coriolanus for the Almeida, Antony and Cleopatra, The Master Builder, God of Carnage and Faith Healer.
 His many film credits include Schindler’s List, The English Patient, The Constant Gardener, The Grand Budapest Hotel and the roles of Lord Voldemort in the Harry Potter films and M in Skyfall and Spectre.
 He has also directed three feature films – Coriolanus, The Invisible Woman and The White Crow.
 Fiennes’ forthcoming films include The King’s Man, The Dig, The Forgiven and No Time To Die.

 Creative & production

 David Hare is one of the UK’s most prolific and acclaimed writers having written extensively for stage, television and film.
 He is the author of over 30 full length plays, his first, Slag, was produced in 1970.
 Hare is the winner of multiple international awards including a BAFTA for Licking Hitler, an Olivier award and a Critics’ Circle award for Racing Demon, an Evening Standard Drama award for Pravda and a Tony award for Skylight.
 He is also a two-time Academy award nominee for The Hours and The Reader and was knighted in 1998.